How long will it take to fill in and submit the online form?

 Who offers Secure English Language Tests in Malta?
 A number of the leading Examining Boards have accredited Test Centres around the world, including Malta.
 Check out their respective websites to find out where the local Test Centres are located.
 The Malta University Language School (MULS) also organises courses validated by UM and certificates awarded by MULS are acceptable for admission to UM courses.

 Is the ECDL Certificate comparable to an O level or an A level?
 The ECDL Certificate is rated at Level 3 of the MQF.
-This means that it is on the same level as a Secondary Education Certificate (SEC), but it does not mean that the ECDL certificate can be used as a replacement for a SEC pass.
+This means that although it is on the same level as a Secondary Education Certificate (SEC), it cannot be used as a replacement for a SEC pass.
 The ECDL Advanced and ECDL Expert Certificate are rated at Level 4 of the MQF on the same level as an Advanced Level Certificate.
 However this does not imply that candidates can use the ECDL Expert Certificate to satisfy the requirement of an Advanced Level pass.
 UM does not accept ECDL Certificates to satisfy course requirements where a SEC, Intermediate or Advanced Level pass are required.

 I hold a pass at Advanced Level in Computer Studies.
 Am I exempted from presenting an ECDL Certificate?
 No, in this case you are not exempted.
 The ECDL requirement can only be waived in the case of applicants with a first degree in Computing.